shabtronic/Virtual-Whammy-Bar/README.md

 	Software Platform
 		Native Daisy Seed or Arduino
   	Arduino has been tested - it's ok - no hardware SPI - but that's not needed in this project - so it's the preferred platform.

-  	RP2040 programming not tested in Arduino get - to do!
+  	RP2040 programming not tested in Arduino yet - to do!

 	best pitch shift algo
 		Naive ring buffer